 20. Better customer service

 This is such an easy one - and it's free.
-Smile, be polite, build relationships with your customers and respond to complaints quickly and calmly.
+Be polite, build relationships with your customers and respond to complaints quickly and calmly.
 It's that simple.
 But it's something big companies find impossible to do well.
+With one more smile than the big ones you can start beating your competitors.

 21. More favourable opening hours

-Whether you go 24/7 or just open Saturdays when your rivals are shut, making a customer's life more convenient and shaping your business around their lifestyle is guaranteed to bring them through the doors.
+Whether you go 24/7 or just open Saturdays when your rivals are shut, making a customer's life more convenient and shaping your business around their lifestyle is guaranteed to bring them through the doors and this is a vital part of building competitive strategy.

 22. Faster delivery